-Public bodies that wish to allow their members to participate in meetings remotely, in case of a personal matter or medical condition, must establish a policy governing electronic participation that complies with § 2.2-3708.(C)(1).
+Public bodies to include regional public bodies that wish to allow their members to participate in meetings remotely, in case of a personal matter or medical condition, must establish a policy governing electronic participation that complies with § 2.2-3708.
+(C)(1).
 Members will be allowed to participate as long as the reason for their absence does not violate the established policy.